JonKing93/pfdf/docs/api/raster/metadata.rst

             RasterMetadata(..., *, nodata)
             RasterMetadata(..., *, dtype, nodata, casting)

         Specifies metadata fields that describe a raster's data array.
 The dtype input should be convertible to a real-valued numpy dtype, and the NoData value should be a scalar value.
 If you only provide a nodata value, then the dtype will be inherited from that value.
 If you provide both the dtype and nodata inputs, then the nodata value will be cast to the indicated dtype.
-By default, requires safe casting, but see the "casting" input to use other casting rules.
+By default, requires safe casting, but use the "casting" input to use other casting rules.

     .. dropdown:: Spatial Metadata